How can we help?

 Suitsme also has minimum requirements for all workers:

-- A relevant qualification.
+- Cert III in a relevant qualification.

 - Resume with two referees who we can contact.